 - Grease the sides of two 9-inch (23 cm) cake layer pans.
 Trace around the bottom of pans onto a sheet of parchment paper.
 Cut them out and place them inside the bottoms of your pans.

-- In a medium mixing bowl, whisk together the rice flours, tapioca flour, potato starch, baking, powder, xanthan gum, and sea salt.
+- In a medium mixing bowl, whisk together the rice flours, tapioca flour, potato starch, xanthan gum, (or Cathy's Gluten Free All Purpose Flour Blend) baking powder, and sea salt.

-- In a large bowl (Use a stand mixer, if you have one.), beat the butter until light.
+- In a large bowl (Use a stand mixer, if you have one.), beat the butter until light, almost fluffy.
 One by one, add the sugar and eggs.
 Combine the coconut milk, avocado oil, and vanilla in a measuring cup.
 Add the dry, flour mixture to the batter in 3 parts, alternating with the liquid mixture in 2 parts.
 Continue beating until the batter is smooth.

 - Pour batter into prepared pans.
 Bake for 25 minutes in preheated oven, until the internal temperature reaches 210°F (99° C).